Br0m0r/Net-cat/ReadMe.md

     Build the project (optional):

-    make build
+    You can build the binary with:

+    go build -o net-cat .

 Usage
 Running the Server

-You can run the server directly using Go or via the Makefile targets.

     Default Port (8989):

+    Run the server with:

-make run
+go run .

-Custom Port (2525):
+Custom Port (e.g., 2525):

-make run-custom
+Run the server with:

+go run .
+2525

 Invalid Usage:
-Running with extra parameters (e.g., ./net-cat 2525 localhost) displays:
+If extra parameters are provided (e.g., go run .
+2525 localhost), the server displays a usage message:

     [USAGE]: ./TCPChat $port

 Connecting as a Client

-Use NetCat (nc) to connect to the server.
+Use NetCat (nc) or any TCP client to connect to the server.
 For example, if the server is running on port 8989:

 nc localhost 8989

-Upon connection, the client will see a welcome message with an ASCII art logo and a prompt to enter a username.
+Upon connection, you will see a welcome message with an ASCII art logo and a prompt to enter your username.
 Testing

 To verify key functionalities, follow these steps:

     Usage Test:
-    Run the usage test to confirm that extra parameters trigger the usage message.
+    Run the server with extra parameters to confirm that the usage message is triggered:

-make test

-Audit Reference:
-"Try running ./TCPChat 2525 localhost.
-Did the server respond with usage, as above?"
+go run .
+2525 localhost

+Expected Output:

+[USAGE]: ./TCPChat $port

 Multi-Client Test:

-    Open one terminal and run:
+    Open one terminal and run the server on a custom port:

-make run-custom
+go run .
+2525

 Open two or more separate terminals and connect using:

         nc localhost 2525

     Verify that:
-        Clients receive the welcome message and prompt for their name.
+        Each client receives the welcome message and is prompted for a username.
-        When a client enters a valid name, all clients are notified.
+        When a client enters a valid name, all connected clients are notified of the new join.
-        Messages are broadcast with proper timestamps and sender names.
+        Messages are broadcast to all clients with proper timestamps and sender names.
-        A new client sees all previous messages.
+        A new client receives the complete chat history upon connection.
-        Remaining clients receive notifications if a client disconnects.
+        When a client disconnects, the remaining clients receive a notification.

-    Audit Reference:
-    These steps cover several functional audit checkpoints regarding client connection, message broadcasting, chat history, and disconnection notifications.

     Multi-Computer Test:
     Ensure that clients on different computers can connect and exchange messages.

-Makefile Targets and Audit Mapping

-    make build
-    What it does: Compiles the net-cat binary.
-    Audit Check: Validates project compilation (addresses "Invalid compilation" concerns).

-    make run
-    What it does: Runs the server on the default port (8989).
-    Audit Check:
-    "Try running ./TCPChat.
-Is the server listening for connections on the default port?"

-    make run-custom
-    What it does: Runs the server on port 2525.
-    Audit Check:
-    "Try running ./TCPChat 2525.
-Is the server listening for connections on the port 2525?"

-    make test
-    What it does: Executes a usage test with extra arguments.
-    Audit Check:
-    "Try running ./TCPChat 2525 localhost.
-Did the server respond with usage, as above?"

-    make clean
-    What it does: Removes the compiled net-cat binary.
-    Audit Check:
-    Ensures a clean build environment, following good project practices.

-Run a target by executing:

-make <target>

-For example:

-make build
-make run
-make run-custom
-make test
-make clean
+These tests cover functional audit checkpoints such as verifying server port handling, client connectivity, message formatting, broadcast functionality, and proper notifications on join/leave events.
 Project Structure

     main.go:
-    Entry point; parses command-line arguments and starts the server.
+    Entry point of the application; parses command-line arguments and starts the server.

     server.go:
-    Contains the ChatServer struct and methods for handling connections, broadcasting messages, and managing chat history.
+    Contains the ChatServer struct and methods for accepting connections, broadcasting messages, and managing chat history.

     client.go:
-    Manages client-specific operations such as prompting for usernames and handling message exchanges.
+    Manages client-specific operations such as prompting for usernames, handling message input/output, and managing disconnections.

     formatter.go:
-    Provides functions to format chat messages, system messages, and the welcome banner using ANSI color codes.
+    Provides helper functions to format chat messages, system messages, and the welcome banner using ANSI color codes.

 License

 This project is licensed under the MIT License.

+mfoteino , cm